-15.5 Clients who have been unable to obtain satisfactory redress to their complaint through the Member’s own internal procedure may refer it further in accordance with the procedures set out in a separate booklet ‘Making a Complaint’ which can be obtained from the Sponsor..
+15.7 Clients who have been unable to obtain satisfactory redress to their complaint through the Member’s own internal procedure may refer it further in accordance with the procedures set out in a separate booklet ‘Making a Complaint’ which can be obtained from the Sponsor.

 16.0 Clear channels for other parties for resolution if things go wrong

-16.1 Beneficiaries, disappointed beneficiaries, attorneys or personal representatives who wish to make an allegation of negligence against a Member should do so to his business address and in writing.
+16.1 Beneficiaries, disappointed beneficiaries, attorneys or personal representatives who wish to make an allegation of negligence against a Member should do so to their business address and in writing.

 16.2 Members who receive any communication alleging or inferring negligence or wrongdoing should immediately acknowledge receipt of such correspondence and then pass the matter to their Insurers for action.